johnjoeallen/debian-configure-devbox/steps/90.0-Jellyfin/README.md

 The step ensures `/etc/apt/sources.list.d/jellyfin.list` exists, stores the key at `/usr/share/keyrings/jellyfin-archive-keyring.gpg`, runs `apt-get update` when the repo definition changes, and installs the requested packages before enabling and starting `jellyfin.service`.

-When `apacheProxy.enabled` is true, the step installs Apache, enables the required modules, writes the HTTP vhost, enables the site, reloads Apache, and optionally requests certificates with `certbot` using the webroot plugin.
+When `apacheProxy.enabled` is true, the step installs Apache, enables the required modules, writes a separate HTTP vhost for each domain, enables the site, reloads Apache, and optionally requests certificates with `certbot` using the webroot plugin.
 Certificates cover every `domains.host` that sets `certbot: true`; HTTP requests to hosts flagged with `redirect: true` are redirected to HTTPS.
+Each domain can also provide `accessLog` and `errorLog` paths so the sites stay fully independent.
 Use the top-level `certbotEnabled`, `certbotEmail`, `certbotStaging`, and `certbotExtraArgs` fields to control the certbot invocation.